eic/drich-dev/README.md

       `./reconstruction_benchmarks`, for the reconstruction benchmarks and performance studies
   - Cloning:
-    - Only clone the repositories that you need or intend to modify; they are all installed in the `eic-shell` image, but if you want to build the latest possible version of a repository, clone it
+    - Only clone the repositories that you need or intend to modify; they are all installed in the `eic-shell` image, but if you want to build the latest possible version of a repository, clone it; `drich-dev` is designed to _override_ `eic-shell` image builds
     - Clone the Github repositories with SSH, which is required for contributions (you must be a member of the EIC organization and ePIC Devs team), otherwise you need to clone with HTTPS (or fork and clone the fork